hexters/rolevel/README.md

   $user->roles()->sync([ $role->id ]);
 ```

-In your controller you should declaration `Gate` to provide access to your module, for example
+In your any controller you should declaration `Gate` to provide access to your module, for example
 ```
 <?php